WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 well-designed Swift macros.
 This understanding is the essence of Swift Macro.

-To grasp this, we must first comprehend the problems that existing Swift language features, such as functions, types, and modules, have managed to solve and their limitations.
+To grasp this, we need to first recognize the challenges that existing Swift language features, like functions, types, and modules, have addressed and their limitations.
 The key to understanding what set Swift Macro apart lies in this exploration.

 ## What Existing Code Reuse Methods Managed To Solve?